The Financial Services Expertise Series: This training article is for financial professionals.

 should will flow through the general ledger.
 This fosters one single system of record with spokes.

-When you can become an expert, you deepen the value you provide clients.
-The advice is not just about accounting software setup anymore; it is about setting up an industry-specific solution.
+When you can become an expert in a given industry, you deepen the value you provide clients.
+The advice is not just about general accounting software setup anymore; it is about setting up an industry-specific solution.

 Three Things Clients Want